smcsar/smcsar-addons/README.md

 1. Clone the fork/repository - `git clone git@github.com:<your username>/duty-officer-addon.git`
 2.  `cd` into the above project
 3. Run `gapps init -s src` to initialize the DO project
-4. Open http://console.developers.google.com in a new tab and select your Developers Console Project that you previously created
-5. Copy the `Project Number`
-6. Open a web browser and goto https://drive.google.com
+4. Open a web browser and goto https://drive.google.com
-7. Select your Apps Script project that you previously created (blue icon with white arrow)
+5. Select your Apps Script project that you previously created (blue icon with white arrow)
-8. Copy your Project ID from the address bar - your project id is the random string after `/d/` and before `/edit`
+6. Copy your Project ID from the address bar - your project id is the random string after `/d/` and before `/edit`
-9. Go to your command-line window and run `gapps add dev <project id>`.
+7. Go to your command-line window and run `gapps add dev <project id>`.
 This will add a deployment target called "dev"
-10. Run `gapps deply dev` to push files to Google's environment
+8. Run `gapps deply dev` to push files to Google's environment
-11. If you don't see "Great success!", go to a corner and cry
+9. If you don't see "Great success!", go to a corner and cry
-12. Go back to your web browser with your Google Drive project and refresh - you should see `code.gs` and several other HTML files
+10. Go back to your web browser with your Google Drive project and refresh - you should see `code.gs` and several other HTML files

 ### Testing Code the First Time ###